North Korea still a suspect in Sony attack despite denial

 But the studio did manage to make one of its biggest announcements of the year in England on Thursday - the new Bond movie, "SPECTRE," starring Daniel Craig as 007 once again.

 It was a reminder of Sony's might in the movie world.
-The Bond franchise had its most lucrative film in the series to date with "Skyfall," which brought in $1.1 billion (703.01 million pounds) worldwide.
+The Bond franchise had its most lucrative film in the series to date with "Skyfall," which brought in $1.1 billion worldwide.

 (Additional reporting by Jim Finkle in Boston, and Lisa Richwine and Piya Sinha-Roy in Los Angeles; Writing by Mary Milliken)